 American Express Business Gold Card: At a glance

-Designed primarily for the business owner who wants to rack up rewards in heavily used categories, the American Express Business Gold Card begins with a sign-up bonus of 70,000 Membership Rewards points after you charge $10,000 on eligible purchases within the first three months of opening the account.
+Designed primarily for the business owner who wants to rack up rewards in heavily used categories, the American Express Business Gold Card begins with an intro bonus of 70,000 Membership Rewards points after you charge $10,000 on eligible purchases within the first three months of opening the account.

 As one of the best Amex cards, cardholders earn 4X the points on the two categories where they spent the most money that month, for up to $150,000 per year.
 It also offers a 25% bonus on points when the rewards are redeemed for all or part of an eligible flight booked through American Express Travel (up to 250,000 points annually).

 Because it’s a charge card, it does not have a preset credit limit.
 There is an interest-free 25-day grace period for complete payment.
 For cardholders who do want to revolve balances, it offers a flexible payment option on purchases of more than $100 with a variable APR of between 14.24% and 22.24%.
 The annual fee is $295.

 As a man on the move, Drake values his American Express Business Gold Card for its travel benefits – from the rewards points to the embedded perks.
 He’s had this card since 2014 and says it’s his go-to account for going places, both domestically and internationally.

 When Drake says he flies a lot, it’s not an exaggeration.
 Prior to the COVID-19 pandemic that hit the U.S. in 2020, he was sometimes in the air every week, racking up about 100,000 airline miles annually.
 Most of his excursions are for his company rather than for pleasure, so trading the rewards in for business travel is the best use of Amex points.

 “Because these flights are often 10- to 15-hour long, I value comfort,” Drake said.